Adopt London North Support

 As an adopted adult, you may want to know more about your early life, the reasons you came into care or the circumstances around your adoption.
 We can support you with accessing your birth/adoption records and signpost you to organisations who specialise in tracing birth family members, counselling and trying to get in contact with birth family members, if that is what you want to do.
 There is a range of support available to you, from the Adopted Adults page on this website and from the ALN support team.

-Adopted adults group – Are you an adopted adult?
-Would you like to meet other adopted adults?
+Adopted adults group – Would you like to meet other adopted adults?
 Why not come and join our friendly and welcoming group for adopted adults in north London.
 Read our Adopted adults group flyer to find out more, and how you can sign up.

 Transracial Adult Adoptee Network (TAAN) is an independent network and support group for adult transracial adoptees.
-Co-founders Debbie and Fran have set up the group for regular meet-ups in North London.
+Co-founders Debbie and Fran set up the group for regular meet-ups in North London.
 If you are a transracial adoptee and are aged 18 or over, you are welcome to attend.
 You will meet other adoptees, have an opportunity to share experiences or you can just listen in.
+Sessions are from 7-9pm on 10 April and 26 June 2025.

 Support for birth families